Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 	Red Audio uses Red playlists in its commands that take playlist arguments.
 	These playlists can be created and modified using the ``[p]playlist`` group command.
-	When a playlist or song(s) are saved as a Red playlist, it is assinged an ID automatically, and it is also assigned the one-word name you provided it when creating the playlist.
+	When a playlist or song(s) are saved as a Red playlist, it is assigned an ID automatically, and it is also assigned the one-word name you provided it when creating the playlist.
 	Either one of these identifiers can be used with playlist-related commands.